dokterkats/katDB/README.md

 **NOTE: as of now, kat DB is only for applications using the SteamVR platform.
 Games from the Oculus store arent listed yet.

 ## What Do The Ratings Mean?

-1. Unusable.
-Mostly games that fail to work, or with no smooth locomotion
+(empty).
+No smooth locomotion
-2. Acceptable, but with long latency or slow/unrealistic walking speeds
+1. Acceptable, but with long latency or slow/unrealistic walking speeds
-3. Almost everything works with minimal caveats
+2. Almost everything works with minimal caveats
-4. Perfect or like-perfect experience
+3. Perfect or like-perfect experience

 ## How To Contribute Your Applications